The UK's open banking regulations came into effect on 13 January, bringing changes to the sector that could drastically transform financial services.

 Kevin Hanley, director of design and services at RBS said that the bank wants to position itself as "the bank of APIs" during a roundtable event in 2016.

-"You see the disaggregation of banking services, the disintermediation of banking services, banking becoming more unbundled, more modular," he explained.
+"You see the disaggregation of banking services, the disintermediation of banking services, banking becoming more unbundled, more modular," he said.

 "We are moving from an era of physical banking to a connected bank of digital services.
 This starts to re-frame banking and our role in it as much more of a composite where we both provide services and link to other services.
 So we become a platform for our customers to navigate around."